Person Following by Autonomous Robots: A Categorical Overview

-It is also common to design a planning hypothesis given the constraints as a probabilistic inference model~\citep{pradhan2013indoor}.
+It is also common to represent the planning hypothesis given the constraints as a probabilistic inference model.
 Then, the problem reduces to finding a minimum cost or maximum utility path from the search space of all admissible paths.
-Machine learning models, heuristic and evolutionary approaches are also used to approximate the optimal solution (\textit{i.e.}, to find a near-optimal path) if the search space is too large~\citep{triebel2016spencer,gong2011multi}.
+Machine learning models, heuristic and evolutionary approaches are also used to approximate the optimal solution (\textit{i.e.}, to find a near-optimal path), particularly if the search space is too large~\citep{triebel2016spencer,gong2011multi}.
+Moreover, the problem can be modeled as a Partially Observable Markov Decision Process (POMDP) in order to perform online planning in a continuous state, and action space~\citep{goldhoorn2014continuous,triebel2016spencer}.
+POMDPs are good at dealing with dynamic environments and complex agent behaviors.
+However, they can be computationally intractable and generate sub-optimal solutions.
+Therefore, approximate solutions are typically formulated with an assumption of a discrete state, and/or action space.

 Table~\ref{PlanningAlgo} summarizes the different classes of path planning algorithms for position-based servoing and highlights their operational considerations in person-following applications.
-These algorithms are fairly standard; interested readers are referred to~\citep{yang2016survey,galceran2013survey} for their methodological details. }
+These algorithms are fairly standard; interested readers are referred to~\cite{gonzalez2015review,yang2016survey} for further methodological details.